Products

 • Stand-alone UPS systems

-Those are free-standing systems that operate independently.
+These are self-contained systems that operate independently.

 • Standby UPS systems